Parents and Family

 If your family member lives in a residence hall, you may also contact Campus Living staff.
 Their business office number during work hours is 503-768-7123.

 More information about after-hours support for medical or psychological crises is available here.

-Access to services in the Counseling Service
+Access to services in the Student Counseling Center

 Counseling services are free of charge for currently enrolled undergraduate, law, and graduate students.
-There are modest fees for consultations with our psychiatry staff, but we provide students with a receipt that they can submit to their health insurance plan.
+There are modest fees for consultations with our psychiatry staff, and we provide students with a receipt that they can submit to their health insurance plan.
 Many (but not all) health insurance plans provide mental health coverage.
 We also assess a fee ($35) when a student makes an appointment but no-shows without canceling.

 Students who want to schedule an initial appointment should phone our office (503-768-7160) or stop by.
 Our office is located on the garden level of Fowler Student Center, office #180, right next to the Student Health Center.